Denílson (footballer, born 1988): 2007–08 season

 His first goal for Arsenal came in the League Cup Third Round fixture against Newcastle United on 25 September 2007, sealing a 2–0 win.
 The good performance and goal seemed to have secured him a long-term place at Arsenal after it was announced that he had awarded a new contract with the club on 18 October 2007.
 Denílson scored another long-range shot in a League Cup match against Sheffield United on 31 October 2007, netting the final goal in Arsenal's 3–0 win.
 Denílson's first league start came on 24 November 2007 in a match against Wigan Athletic and the young Brazilian once again impressed, with Arsenal eventually winning the match 2–0 thanks to late goals from William Gallas and Tomáš Rosický.
-He received his first red card at Ewood Park against Blackburn Rovers in the League Cup Quarter-Finals, where he was sent off moments before extra time.
+He received his first red card at Ewood Park against Blackburn Rovers in the League Cup quarter-finals, where he was sent off moments before extra time.

 2008–09 season

 Due to the departure of many experienced players such as Mathieu Flamini, Gilberto Silva and Aliaksandr Hleb, Denílson received more playing time and partnered Cesc Fàbregas in central midfield on many occasions.
 He was named in the starting line-up for all of Arsenal's five competitive matches in August 2008, scoring his first Premier League goal on 30 August 2008 in their 3–0 win at home to Newcastle United at the Emirates Stadium.
 On 13 September 2008, he started and played the full 90 minutes against Blackburn Rovers at Ewood Park in a 4–0 victory for the Gunners and also got booked.
 He continued to play as a regular for Arsenal through December and scored his second Premier League goal in their 3–1 away win at Bolton Wanderers on 20 September 2008.
 With Fàbregas out for the last remaining months of 2008, he did well to fill in for the captain and was rewarded with more playing time.
 Denílson added a third Premier League goal of the campaign vs. Aston Villa at Villa Park in a 2–2 draw on 26 December 2008.
-On 11 March 2009, he converted his penalty to seal a 7–6 shoot-out victory over A.S.
-Roma in the Champions League Round of 16 second-leg match.
+On 11 March 2009, he converted his penalty to seal a 7–6 shoot-out victory over Roma in the Champions League Round of 16 second-leg match.